 At its origin, Twitter is a short message communication platform that allows you to send out messages (or Tweets) up to 280 characters (it used to be 140, but that officially changed in November 2017) to people who subscribe to you (the followers).

-Your Tweet can include a link to any web content (think of your blog posts, pages on your websites, etc.) or a photograph or video.
+Your Tweet can include a link to any web content (think of your blog posts, website pages, etc.) or a photograph or video.
 Just like people can follow you, you can also follow others.
 This allows you to read, reply to and easily share their Tweets with your followers (retweet).

 However, next to this basic use Twitter has grown to so much more over the more than ten years of its existence.
 Twitter can be anything you want or make it to be.
 But before you can do that, you must create an account.

 Setting up Twitter for your business success

 Step 1: Creating an account

 In an always-connected mobile-first world, of course, you don’t need to use your desktop computer to create a Twitter account (Twitter is even used for 80% using a mobile), but if you want some ease of use setting up your account, choosing the right pictures for your profile, etc. we still recommend using your computer.,

 Your Twitter account and profile are the foundation of your Twitter experience for your followers.
 It’s your chance to tell your business story to the Twitter community and will most of the time be one of the first contact points when someone is figuring out if they want to follow you (or not).

 As a result, It is important that your Twitter presence have the same look and feel as your other presence online.
 This helps people identify your business and builds trust.
-So, as part of your social media strategy, choose an account name and images consistent with your other online presences and your brand.
+So, as part of your social media strategy, choose an account name and images consistent with your other online presence and your brand.

 Basic account setup